Why Blastocyst Transfer is Preferred in IVF CyclesDr Maheshwari

 A blastocyst is a highly differentiated, highly developed embryo that has grown to the point where it is ready to attach itself to the uterine wall (implantation).
 In naturally conceived pregnancies, the egg is released from the ovarian follicle and picked up by the fallopian tube where it is fertilized by sperm.
 The resulting embryo starts as a single cell, which then must grow and differentiate until it can attach to the uterine wall.
 The embryo divides from one cell into two cells, then four cells, eight cells, 16 cells, etc. until it reaches several hundred cells at the time of implantation and reaches the blastocyst stage on day five or six after ovulation.
 The term “blastocyst” is a descriptive name to identify the developmental stage of the embryo.
 A single-cell embryo is called a 2PN zygote (for 2 pronuclei).
 The 2PN zygote divides into an embryo (2-4 cells), then “morula” (approx. 16 – 32 cells) and finally a “blastocyst” embryo.
 The embryo spontaneously “hatches” from its shell (zona pellucida) at the blastocyst stage of development and is ready to attach to the uterine wall.

 What is Blastocyst Transfer?

-A blastocyst transfer is a technique, incorporated with IVF, designed to increase pregnancy rates and decrease the risk of multiple pregnancy.
-Statistics say that pregnancy rate in selected patients increase by almost 100%, while virtually eliminating the risk of higher order multiple pregnancies, like triplets or quadruplets.
+A blastocyst transfer is a technique, incorporated with IVF, designed to increase pregnancy rates and decrease the risk of multiple pregnancies.
+Statistics say that the pregnancy rate in selected patients increases by almost 100%, while virtually eliminating the risk of higher-order multiple pregnancies, like triplets or quadruplets.